TikTok: everything you need to know about the video production app

 From musical.ly to TikTok:

-- On 2 August 2018, Musical.ly merged with Chinese-owned TikTok to create a 'bigger and better video community'.
+- On 2 August 2018, Musical.ly merged with TikTok to create a 'bigger and better short-video community'.

-- TikTok reached 150 million daily active users in June 2018 and was the world's most downloaded app in the first quarter of 2018, with a million downloads.
+- TikTok was the world's most downloaded app in the first quarter of 2018, with a million downloads.
 It has more than 500 million users globally.

 Are there privacy settings?